LLark: A Multimodal Instruction-Following Language Model for Music: Evaluation

 \textbf{Listen, Think and Understand (LTU-AS) \citep{gong2023lt-as}} : LTU-AS is an improvement to \citep{gong2023listen} using Whisper \cite{radford2023whisper} and TLTR \citep{gong2023whisper} audio encoders and LLaMA-7B language model, integrated via a set of low-rank adapters.
 LTU-AS is trained on an audio question-answering dataset generated by prompting GPT3.5-Turbo on both musical and non-musical audio.

 For Music Understanding and Captioning tasks, we compare to additional task-specific baselines; see Sections \ref{sec:music-understanding-results} and \ref{sec:music-captioning-results} for details.
-Additionally, for selected Music Understanding tasks (key, tempo detection), we compare to conventional baselines.
-More details on all baselines are provided in Supplementary Section \ref{sec:baseline-details-supplementary}.
+For Music Understanding tasks, we also compare to SOTA task-specific models which are fine-tuned directly on the target dataset and only for the specified task; these therefore represent a practical upper bound on performance.
+More details on all baselines are in Supplementary Section \ref{sec:baseline-details-supplementary}.